Security-Onion-Solutions/securityonion-docs/docker.rst

 We can leverage the Docker registry (as a `pull-through cache <https://docs.docker.com/registry/recipes/mirror/>`__) with our Security Onion Docker images.
 As mentioned above, this will allow us to cut down on external requests and bandwidth, cache the images on a local server, and only pull new images when they are available.

-We can easily configure our Security Onion master server and sensor by running the following script on each machine (watch out for line-wrapping) :
+We can easily configure our Security Onion management server and sensor by running the following script on each machine (watch out for line-wrapping) :

 ::